benbaptist/minecraft-wrapper/documentation/player.rst

         it simply falls back to using the 1.8 'execute' command.
 To be clear, this does NOT work with any Wrapper.py or plugin commands.
 The command does not pass through the wrapper.
-        It is only sent to the server console.
+        It is only sent to the server console (or the actual server in proxy mode).

         :arg string: full command string send on player's behalf to server.